Nasiboyussuf/Triangle-Tracker/README.md

 ### Description:
 Triangle tracker is an application  that will help us know whether a triangle is isosceles, equilateral, scalene or NOT a triangle at all.

-It's a real cool application as it helps one to relax their mind
+It's a really cool application as it helps one to relax their mind

 ### Languages used:
 * HTML